BinaRoy/gray-scott-sim-group-15-local/README.md

 ## Building the Application
 1. **Clone the Repository**: First, clone the repository to your local machine.

-git clone gray-scott-sim-group-15
+git clone git@github.com:MohitWarrier/gray-scott-sim-group-15.git
 cd gray-scott-sim-group-15

 2. **Go to the Build Directory**: This is where all build-related files will be stored.

-cd build
+mkdir build && cd build

 3. **Generate Build System**: Run CMake to create the build system.